 Working hard on Scott Shipley's flat water drill a few times transferred directly into feeling stronger and paddling better on Class IV for me - even to the point that Rob mentioned I was paddling great and keeping my elbows in.
-(One of the drill things.)
 Before reading the book I didn't even know you were supposed to keep your elbows in, and I sure never expected Rob to notice it.
 (Rob is a fish and does everything on and in water naturally.)

 Also, I found that just one afternoon with awesome instructor Craig Allen on not even Class II on the Chilliwack B.C. slalom course doing basically two moves in my creekboat - super easy water but trying to be extremely precise and hit the exact same spot under the gate each time (way harder than it sounds) helped me be surprisingly more competent on a low-water technical Class IV that Mike and I did shortly afterwards.

-So if you want to be a strong whitewater kayaker, my best advice is to learn and work on a strong forward stroke as much and as early as possible.
+So, if you want to be a strong whitewater kayaker, my best advice is to learn and work on a strong forward stroke as much and as early as possible.
 I don't think it's possible to progress very far without it.
-And whether your ultimate goal is to enjoy yourself on Class III or on Class V, it’s always more fun to use form that helps you make moves and feel confident.
+Then use it to practice breaking across eddy lines, making ferries, catching eddies and making attainments.